The 5 Best AAC Devices (Augmentative and Alternative Communication)

 • More than a few adult users who originally used the ProxTalker as children still use it to this day, calling it their lifeline, best friend, and highly valued connection with the rest of the world

-• Most children find it easy to use and highly engaging; it helps kids better comply with speech-language therapy as well
+• Most children find it easy to use and highly engaging

 • Can speak in whole sentences, which a lot of AAC devices don’t offer

-• Incredibly versatile, and you can use all kinds of actual objects, braille, photo, and tactile sound tags - the only limit with this device is your imagination
+• You can use all kinds of objects, braille, photos, and tactile sound tags

 Cons